numalj/Portfolio/README.md

 ## [John Mayer Lyrics Analysis using NLP](https://github.com/numalj/John-Mayer-Lyrics-Analysis "John Mayer Lyrics Analysis Notebook")

+This is a project that I came up with.
+Being a big fan of anything guitar related and John Mayer's music, I thought it would be interesting to analyze the lyrics of his songs/albums instead of getting distracted by those tasty guitar solos.
+See the gihub repo README file for a summary of the results.

 * A [series of notebooks](https://github.com/numalj/John-Mayer-Lyrics-Analysis "John Mayer Lyrics Analysis Notebook") that analyze the lyrics used by John Mayer across his albums.
 * Analysis includes **sentiment analysis, topic modeling and analysis of vocabulary**.